SU-Bolides/course_2025_slam_pkgs/README.md

 - **MultipleRange** composed of 3 Ranges (from std_msgs).
 One for the Rear left Infrared sensors, one for the right and the last for the Sonar (not used for now)
 - **SpeedDirection** composed of two float64 values, one for the speed of the robot and the other for the direction.
 Both are between -1 and 1.
 To access in a python file, you need to import the package (e.g from bolide_interfaces/msg import SpeedDirection)

+### Perception Bolide
+This package contains all the nodes of the sensors values and the STM32 communication node.
+The main file is [stm32_publisher](./workspace/src/perception_bolide/perception_bolide/stm32_publisher.py), it communicates with the STM32 to receive the data of the infrared sensors, the IMU and to send the PWM to the propulsion motor.

 ## General Information
 If you want to transform a package from ROS to ROS2 or to add your own package, please follow these instructions correctly to avoid losing time and to keep a clean and clear environment.
 All these informations are mainly inspired by the official [tutorials](https://docs.ros.org/en/jazzy/Tutorials.html) of ROS2 (here jazzy distribution), that you followed at the beginning of the class.